Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**08/01/2020**
+* ZTM: The Complete Web Developer (in progress)
+* Registering users now works!
+Users are added to our database array (which resets on server restart)
+* Each time users submit an image URL to face-detect, they gain entries.
+These persist in our state.user
+* Next: databases section

 **07/31/2020**
 * Connected backend server to front-end app
 * Learned about password security best practices & hashing w/ the npm library 'bcrypt'